cran-task-views/Spatial/Spatial.md

 -   *Well-Known Text (WKT) / Well-Known Binary (WKB):* These standards are part of the OGC Simple Feature specification.
-Both WKT/WKB formats are supported by the `r pkg("sf")` package that implements the whole OGC Simple Feature specification in R. Additionally, `r pkg("wk")` and `r pkg("wkutils")` may be used to parse well-known binary and well-known text representation of geometries to and from R-native formats.
+Both WKT/WKB formats are supported by the `r pkg("sf")` package that implements the whole OGC Simple Feature specification in R. Additionally, `r pkg("wk")` may be used to parse well-known binary and well-known text representation of geometries to and from R-native formats.
 -   *GeoJSON:* An rOpenSci [blog entry](http://ropensci.org/blog/blog/2016/11/22/geospatial-suite)
     describes a GeoJSON-centred approach to reading GeoJSON and WKT data.
     The entry lists `r pkg("geojson")`, and `r pkg("geojsonio")`, among others.